VanessaYan/STAT-453-Malaria-Bounding-Boxes-Detection/README.md

 For class 1 and class 0, reset samples with corresponding labels to be 1 and the outhers to be 0, and then fit separate SVM models for each on 5000 sampels.

-The 2 classes are sseverely imbalanced, like listed in the table:
+The 2 classes are severely imbalanced, like listed in the table:

 ||uninfected|infected|background|
 |------|------|------|------|